What is Pilates?

 Contemporary Pilates vs Dynamic Pilates

-Contemporary Pilates is not the same as the recently popular dynamic Pilates.
+Contemporary Pilates is not the same as popular dynamic Pilates.

 As we moved into the 201st century, Pilates exercises have been revised and modern principles of sport science and rehabilitation have been integrated to the original method.